Description

 Acoustic Revive RCA 1.0Triple C FM RCA.

-SACD/CD to preamp.
+SACD/CD player to line stage.

 Acoustic Revive KT-2.2Triple C.